stevennooijen/stairwaytotravel-backend/api/README.md

 - [x] Deploy to Google App Engine
 - [x] Solve CORS error for communicating with front-end
 - [x] Extend API with argument for searching in a continent
+- [x] Create Explore API that returns a list of destinations
 - [ ] Create a Resource for user interactions API?
 - [ ] Discuss whether there is a 'safer' alternative then deploying `credentials` folder
 - [ ] Host on custom domain [`api.stairway.travel`](https://cloud.google.com/appengine/docs/standard/python/mapping-custom-domains)